-Data Model
+A. Data Model

-Each self-interested software agent stores the data of related to its own interest into a local database.
+Each self-interested software agent stores the data related to its own interest into a local database.
 The agent stores the received data if it refers to organizations, neighborhoods, constituents and motions of interest.
-By default, received definitions of peers and definitions of organizations received from non-blocked peers are stored.
+If so configured as default, received definitions of peers and definitions of organizations received from non-blocked peers are stored.
 This gives users an opportunity to inspect and define their interest about them.

-The database schema allows for storing the following types of items that have a stand-alone semantic and that are digitally signed, individually, by the entity generating them: peer, organization, neighborhood, witnessing, motion, justification, vote.
+The database schema allows for storing the following types of items that have a stand-alone semantic and that are digitally signed, individually, by the entity generating them: peer, organization, neighborhood, witnessing, motion, justification, signature.
+We sometimes refer a signature item as vote to avoid confusions with the digital signature of generated items.